heehyun1128/Moment_Social-Media-Platform/README.md

-# Moment

-## Project Summary
+# Project Summary
 This project aims to create a social media platform that allows people to establish connections with others and showcase their most cherished life experiences and moments within the community.

-## Wiki Link
+# Wiki Link
 https://github.com/heehyun1128/yc-Moment/wiki/Project-Highlight

-## Link to Live Site
+# Live / Production Site

 https://moment-2igd.onrender.com/

-## Technologies Used
+# Technologies Used

 React, Redux/Redux-thunk, HTML 5, CSS, Javascript, JSX, Flask, SQLAlchemy, PostgreSQL

-## Features
+# Features

-- Landing Page
+## Landing Page

 - Sign Up/ Log In/ Log Out

-      Posts
+## Posts

-            1.See All Posts and post details
+- See All Posts and post details

-            2.See A User's Posts
+- See A User's Posts

-            3.Create A New Post with Image Upload via AWS S3 Bucket 4.Update A Post with Image Update via AWS S3 Bucket 5.Delete A Post
+- Create A New Post with Image Upload via AWS S3 Bucket

+- Update A Post with Image Update via AWS S3 Bucket

+- Delete A Post

-      Comments
+## Comments

-            1.See All Post Comments
+- See All Post Comments

-            2.Create A New Comment on A Post with Image Upload via AWS S3 Bucket 3.Update A Comment on A Post with Image Update via AWS S3 Bucket 4.Delete A Comment
+- Create A New Comment on A Post with Image Upload via AWS S3 Bucket

+- Update A Comment on A Post with Image Update via AWS S3 Bucket

+- Delete A Comment

-      Search
+## Search

-            Search For A Post By Username, Post Content, and Comment
+- Search For A Post By Username, Post Content, and Comment

-      Liking
+## Liking

-            1.Like A Post
+- Like A Post

-            2.Remove Like On A Post
+- Remove Like On A Post

-            3.View All Posts Liked By User
+- View All Posts Liked By User

-            4.View Total Likes Of A Post
+- View Total Likes Of A Post

-      Following
+## Following

-            1.Follow A User
+- Follow A User

-            2.Remove Followed Users
+- Remove Followed Users

-            3.Remove Followers
+- Remove Followers

-            4.View Followed Users
+- View Followed Users

-            5.View Followers
+- View Followers

-      AI content generation
+## AI content generation

-            Integrated OpenAI into the application for post content recommendations
+- Integrated OpenAI into the application for post content recommendations